Andrew-Pelham/enigma-rpg/docs/SRD.md

 ### Archetypes

 In ENIGMA there are 6 different archetypes that are used to represent the different types of adventurers which can appear.
 An archetype defines the outline of your character, but by no means limits it.
-Functionally they help to guide you when choosing [*Equipment*](#equipment), identifying [*Specialties*](#specialties), and finding your fit in the party; your archetype is like your trusty backup tool that can always be called on.
+Functionally they help to guide you when choosing [*Equipment*](#equipment), identifying [*Knacks*](#knacks), and finding your fit in the party; your archetype is like your trusty backup tool that can always be called on.

 The six archetypes are as follows: